Lo Carmen: Film

-Carmen was discovered at sixteen working in a Kings Cross pizza bar and cast as the "wild and haunted" Freya Olson in John Duigan's The Year My Voice Broke (1987).
+Carmen was cast as the "wild and haunted" Freya Olson in John Duigan's The Year My Voice Broke (1987) after the director met her in the pizza bar where she worked, aged sixteen.
 Her performance, and that of her co-stars Noah Taylor and Ben Mendelsohn, was described as "deeply memorable, central characters [that] are played by a trio of fine actors in the formative stages of their careers".
 She was nominated for an Australian Film Institute Best Actress award for her role as Freya, 'arguably one of Australian cinema's most finely developed female characters, evoking the subtle shades of a burgeoning womanliness.'

 Ben Mendelsohn calls it 'one of the greatest films I have made'.

-Other notable roles followed including Australian prostitute/whistleblower Sallie-Anne Huckstepp in the docudrama Blue Murder and Christine in Alkinos Tsilimidos' gritty drama Tom White, for which she also received nominations for Australian Film Institute Best Supporting Actress, Film Critics Circle Best Actor – Female 2004 and IF Awards Best Actress 2004.
-In 2011, director Kriv Stenders brought Carmen and Noah Taylor together again in Australian film Red Dog, which was described in the Australian as a "warm-hearted and thoroughly entertaining movie".
+Other notable roles followed including Australian police corruption whistleblower Sallie-Anne Huckstepp in the docudrama Blue Murder and Christine in Alkinos Tsilimidos' gritty drama Tom White, for which she also received nominations for Australian Film Institute Best Supporting Actress, Film Critics Circle Best Actor – Female 2004 and IF Awards Best Actress 2004.

+In 2011, director Kriv Stenders brought Carmen and Noah Taylor together again in Australian film Red Dog, which was described in The Australian as a "warm-hearted and thoroughly entertaining movie".
+Cinephelia called their pairing as husband and wife outback pub owners who are the first to find Red Dog, 'a special treat'.

 When asked whether she prefers film or music, Carmen explains 'Making and working on music is my lifeblood and what I do every day but acting is also second nature to me.
 They are pretty intrinsically linked in my mind – both require commitment to getting a feeling or a character across, they just use different tools.'

+She also told Russh 'With film, you have no power, you just try your best to make somebody else's vision come to life.
+With music, I feel like I have all the power and I can just put out what I love'.

 Music

-Carmen's debut solo album Born Funky Born Free was released in 2001, and featured contributions from Simon Day and James Cruickshank.
-In 2004, her second album, Slight Delay was released on Reverberation Records.
-Carmen also recorded a mini-album Leave It at the Door in 2003 together with Kristyna Higgins under the moniker T: Lo, it would eventually be released digitally in 2010.
+In 1991, Carmen formed 12 piece country band, The Honky Tonk Angels, with Justine Clarke.
+The band also featured Noah Taylor, Terry Serio, Monica McMahon (aka Miss Monica), and musical director Peter Head.
+Guest performers included Robyn Archer and Tex Perkins.
+They performed in Sydney and Melbourne, appeared live on The Steve Vizard Show and disbanded in 1992 without recording.